aditya-sengupta/legacy-website/_posts/2021-12-27-human-style-sudoku.md

 category: Coding
 ---

-This is my attempt at what I hope could be a series of posts, where I talk through my process for doing something computational.
-If you like seeing problems being broken down and solved, whether you’re learning to do this, experienced with it, or just otherwise curious, I hope this is of interest!

 I like solving Sudokus, but I’m not that great at them - my strategy mostly involves the following steps:

 1. Fill in anything I see immediately.